Theatre Arts

 Students preparing to teach in public schools may qualify for certification by completing the Bachelor of Science in Education degree with theatre arts as a teaching field.
 (See curricula in the College of Health, Education & Social Transformation section).

 At any time the Theatre Arts program may be undergoing curriculum changes.
-For the most up-to-date information about degree requirements please visit https://theatre.nmsu.edu/ or visit the Theatre Arts Department at room 318 in the ASNMSU Center for the Arts Building on University Ave at Espina.
+For the most up-to-date information about degree requirements please visit https://theatre.nmsu.edu/ or visit the Theatre Arts Department in room 318 in the ASNMSU Center for the Arts Building on University Ave at Espina.

 Minors for the Department